chonton/exists-maven-plugin/README.md

 Check if a maven artifact exists.
 Designed around the use case of skipping deployment if the stable version already exists.

+## Requirements

+- At least Maven 3.8.8
+- At least Java 17

 ## Goals

 There are two goals: [local](https://chonton.github.io/exists-maven-plugin/local-mojo.html)